Accreditation and Standards

 Open Pathway

-LRSC follows a 10-year cycle for maintaining HLC accreditation.
-This cycle, called Open Pathway, focuses on quality assurance and institutional improvement.
-The Open Pathway 10-year cycle includes the following institutional reviews:
+LRSC follows a 10-year cycle Open Pathway cycle for maintaining HLC accreditation, focusing on quality assurance and institutional improvement.
+Institutional reviews include:

 Regular Monitoring

-Institutions submit an annual Institutional Update, which is reviewed by HLC to monitor organizational health, comply with certain federal requirements, and identify any changes that may require HLC follow-up.
-HLC will also apply change processes as appropriate to planned institutional developments and will monitor institutions through reports, visits, and other means as it deems appropriate.
+Institutions submit an annual Institutional Update, reviewed by HLC to monitor organizational health, comply with federal requirements, and identify any changes that may need follow-up.
+HLC will also apply monitor institutions through reports, visits, and other processes.

 Year 4 (2024-2025): Assurance Review

-Institutions complete an Assurance Review to ensure they are continuing to meet HLC’s Criteria for Accreditation.
-The institution provides documentation demonstrating how it fulfills each Criterion and Core Component.
-A peer review team evaluates these materials and recommends whether the institution should continue in the cycle or whether additional monitoring is required.
-HLC’s Institutional Actions Council (IAC) reviews and takes official action on the recommendation.
-LRSC's Assurance Review was conducted June 23 - July 21, 2025.
+Institutions complete an Assurance Review to confirm compliance with HLC’s Criteria for Accreditation.
+Documentation demonstrating fulfillment of each Criterion and Core Component is evaluated by a peer review team, which recommends whether the institution should continue in the cycle or undergo additional monitoring.
+HLC’s Institutional Actions Council (IAC) takes official action on the recommendation.
+LRSC's Assurance Review occurred June 23 - July 21, 2025.

 Years 5-9 (2025-2030): Quality Initiative

-Institutions design and undertake a Quality Initiative project.
-HLC peer reviewers approve an initial project proposal, as well as a report on the outcomes of the project.
+Institutions design and complete a Quality Initiative project.
+HLC peer reviewers approve the initial proposal and evaluate the project outcomes.

 Year 10 (2030-2031): Comprehensive Evaluation for Reaffirmation

-Institutions undergo a comprehensive evaluation to ensure they are meeting the Criteria for Accreditation, pursuing institutional improvement, and complying with certain requirements set by the U.S. Department of Education.
-This review leads to an action regarding the reaffirmation of the institution’s accreditation.
+Institutions undergo a comprehensive evaluation to confirm compliance with HLC's Criteria for Accreditation, pursue institutional improvement, and meet U.S. Department of Education requirements.
+This review determines the reaffirmation of the institution’s accreditation.

 Comprehensive Evaluation 2020

-Every ten years, HLC conducts a Comprehensive Evaluation to determine if LRSC continues to meet the Criteria for Accreditation.
-The following steps make up the Comprehensive Evaluation:
+Every ten years, HLC conducts a Comprehensive Evaluation to confirm that LRSC continues to meet the Criteria for Accreditation.
+The process includes:

 Criteria for Accreditation